 The human visual system is highly complex.
 Linked with our memories, our brains are then able to quickly interpret shapes, objects and people that other people without the added bias of memory would not.
 That’s how people recognize others in poor CCTV.
 It’s that unique knowledge of a person or object that helps in the recognition intelligence.
+Read on and learn more about how our mind deals with authenticity versus interpretation.

 Our minds can also interpret information differently, not only through experiences but also our emotions.